djipco/OctoWS2811Controller/README.md

 Teensy 4.1+ board from commands sent over a serial connection.
 The OctoWS2811 is an 8-channel LED controller that makes it easy to connect to WS2811 LED arrays or strips.

 The control syntax is very simple and is explained below.
-An implementation for TouchDesigner is available in the `OctoWS2811Controller.tox` file.
+However, you can also use a pre-made implementation and not worry about the syntax at all.
+One such implementaton is available in the form of a TouchDesigner component which can be found in the `OctoWS2811Controller.tox` file.

 ## Serial Commands